NYC Juneteenth 2025: What’s open and closed, things to do

 Admission to all New York State Parks will be free on Juneteenth and several beaches are opening early for those looking to start summer a day early.

+A Juneteenth flag flies on a float during the 45th annual Juneteenth National Independence Day celebrations in Galveston, Texas, on June 15, 2024.
+Juneteenth falls on June 19 and has often been celebrated on the third Saturday in June, to mark the en

-Here's everything you need to know about the holiday, free things to do in the city, and what's open and closed.
+Here's everything you need to know about the holiday, including free things to do in the city, as well as what's open and closed.

 WASHINGTON, DC - JUNE 17: (L-R) Ninety-four-year-old activist and retired educator Opal Lee, known as the Grandmother of Juneteenth, speaks with U.S. President Joe Biden after he signed the Juneteenth National Independence Day Act into law on June 17

-The Federal Reserve is observing Juneteenth on Wednesday, which means most banks will be closed.
+Juneteenth is a federal holiday, which means all government offices will be closed.
+This includes:

 Government offices